 - Tail: The medium-long tail is slightly rounded but may show a faint central notch depending on posture and how the tail is held.

-Identify a Flying Red-Winged Blackbird
+Flying Red-Winged Blackbird

 In flight, red-winged blackbirds can be identified by both physical and behavioral clues.
 Watch for these indications that a bird flying by is a red-winged blackbird: